 A piece of pizza.

 The thing about Thomas, though, is that when I find him fully-clothed in the shower, he always reacts as if we’re playing a game.
-As if I had been closing my eyes and counting to ten rather than frantically searching the house for us.
+As if I had been closing my eyes and counting to ten rather than frantically searching the house.

 It’d be like if you crashed your teenager’s party, and instead of being horrified and embarrassed, they said, “Mom!
 Dad!
 Great to see you!
 Grab a beer!”